AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/ftp-modules.md

   </tr>
   <tr>
    <td>Maximum number of returned files </td>
-   <td> <p>Set the maximum number of results that <span>Workfront Fusion</span> will work with during one cycle.
-If the value is set too high, the connection may be interrupted on the side of the given third-party service (timeout). <span>Workfront Fusion</span> has no influence on this.
+   <td> <p>Set the maximum number of results that Workfront Fusion will work with during one cycle.
+If the value is set too high, the connection may be interrupted on the side of the given third-party service (timeout).
+Workfront Fusion has no influence on this.
 We recommend that you set a lower value and either define a higher value for the maximum number of cycles or run the scenario more frequently.</p> </td>
   </tr>
   <tr>
    <td> <p>Choose where to start</p> </td>